haskell/cabal/README.md

    In this case, if you click on "Branch", you can get access to the precise binaries that were built by Travis that are being tested.
 If you have an Ubuntu system, you can download the binaries and run them directly.
-Note that the build is not relocatable, so you must exactly reproduce the file system layout of the Travis build (in particular, the build products need to live in the directory `/home/travis/build/haskell/cabal`, and the `.cabal` directory must live in `/home/travis/.cabal`).

 5. Is the test failing on AppVeyor?
 Consider logging in via Remote Desktop to the build VM: